 This soup is great refrigerated and reheated, so feel free to make a large batch on the weekend for quick, easy meals during the week.

 Low fat milk does not freeze well and will separate.
 If you know you plan to freeze, I recommend using whole milk or even cream as the higher fat content does better when frozen and thawed.

 Cool to room temperature, then place in a large freezer bag, seal completely, and lay flat to freeze in a thin layer.
 This will help the soup to thaw quickly when you need it for dinner!

 To thaw, you can submerge the bag in lukewarm water until thawed, then reheat to desired temperature in the microwave or on the stovetop.

 You will follow many of the same steps, but the cook time will be considerably longer:

 - Add the veggies, broth, chicken and rice to the slow cooker and cook on low for 6 hours.

 - Remove chicken and shred.
-Add back to the slow cooker with the corn starch and milk or cream and cook on high for 15-20 minutes until slightly thickened.
+Add back to the slow cooker with the evaporated milk.

 - 1 tablespoon oil